Dana Andrews: 1970s and 1980s

-Personal life
+Personal life and death

 Andrews married Janet Murray on December 31, 1932.
 Murray died two and a half years later in October 1935 as a result of pneumonia.
-Their son, David, was later a radio announcer and musical director who died early from a intracerebral hemorrhage in February 1964 at the age of 30.
-Four years after the death of his first wife Janet Murray, on November 17, 1939, Andrews married stage actress Mary Todd (1916-2003).
+Their son was later a radio announcer and musical director who died early from an intracerebral hemorrhage in February 1964 at the age of 30.
+Four years after the death of his first wife, Janet Murray, on November 17, 1939, Andrews married stage actress Mary Todd (1916-2003).
 She appeared in 1976 on The Bob Braun Show, a local television talk show on WCPO-TV (channel 9) in Cincinnati, Ohio.
-The couple had three children: Katharine, Stephen, and Susan, in addition to son David from Andrews' first marriage.
+The couple had three children in addition to a son from Andrews' first marriage.

-Andrews struggled with alcoholism, but eventually won the battle and worked actively later with the National Council on Alcoholism and Drug Dependence, using his experience as a teaching tool.
+Andrews struggled with alcoholism, but eventually won the battle and worked actively later with the National Council on Alcoholism, using his experience as a teaching tool.
 Several years later, during 1972, he appeared in a television public service advertisement concerning the subject of alcohol abuse.
 During the last years of his life, Andrews also suffered from senility/dementia factors of Alzheimer's disease, which was increasingly occurring in the older American population at a time when Alzheimer's research was in its infancy.
 He spent his final years living at the John Douglas French Center for Alzheimer's Disease in Los Alamitos (Orange County, California).

-On December 17, 1992, Andrews died of congestive heart failure and pneumonia, at the age of 83 years.
-His wife Mary Todd Andrews died a decade later in January 2003 at the age of 86 years, noted in the entertainment magazine Variety the following month.
+On December 17, 1992, Andrews died of congestive heart failure and pneumonia, aged 83.
+His wife, Mary Todd Andrews, died a decade later in January 2003 at the age of 86, noted in the entertainment magazine Variety the following month.

-He is mentioned in the song Science Fiction/Double Feature.
+He is mentioned in the song "Science Fiction/Double Feature", from The Rocky Horror Show.